 Mike Krzyzewski makes his home in Durham, North Carolina, where he and his wife Mickie have long been active in community campaigns against drug abuse and drunk driving.
 In past years, the Coach and Mrs. Krzyzewski served as co-chairs of the Duke Children's Miracle Network Telethon.
 Throughout his career, Coach K. has seen himself as more than a coach to his players.
 During his tenure at Duke, of all the students who have played for him for four seasons, only two have failed to graduate on time.
 No other NCAA Division I college basketball team can make this claim.

 To date, Krzyzewski has placed his team in more NCAA tournament Final Fours than any coaches other than UCLA's Wooden and Dean Smith of North Carolina.
-He has won 12 Final Four games, more than anyone but UCLA's Wooden, and has the highest winning percentage in the NCAA tournament of any currently active coach.
+He has won more Final Four games than anyone but UCLA's Wooden, and has the highest winning percentage in the NCAA tournament of any currently active coach.
 Duke's victory over Arizona in the 2001 tournament gave Krzyzewski his third NCAA championship, tying him with his old coach and lifelong mentor, Bob Knight.
 A cliffhanging 61-59 victory over Butler in the 2010 tournament gave him a long-sought fourth championship, surpassing Knight's record and equaling that of Kentucky's Adolph Rupp.
 Coach K. broke another record in 2011, when Duke beat Michigan State 74-69 in the State Farm Champions Classic, giving Krzyzewski his 903rd win.
 This victory broke another tie with Knight and made Mike Krzyzewski the winningest coach in the history of NCAA Division 1 Basketball.
-Duke's victory over St John's at Madison Square Garden on January 25, 2015, was his 1,000th victory, a record never before attained by any coach in the division.
+Duke's victory over St. John's at Madison Square Garden on January 25, 2015, was his 1,000th victory, a record never before attained by any coach in the division.
 Duke ended the 2015 tournament defeating Wisconsin 68-63, giving Coach K. his fifth national title.

 Over the years, Coach K. has turned down spectacularly lucrative offers to coach professional teams, including the Los Angeles Lakers.
 His continuing commitment to the college game, and his loyalty to the Duke University community have made him an exemplary figure in the world of sports.